 A Calculated Field is a custom column or field created by using existing columns of pivot table by applying formulas, so this calculated field is a virtual column for pivot table which does not exist in the actual data table.

-For an example look at the below pivot table.
+For example, look at the below pivot table.

-For the pivot table, only in the next column we have inserted this formula and arrived profit column but the problem with this is, “Profit” column is not part of the Pivot Table so any changes to the fields of pivot table will show error values.
+For the pivot table, only in the next column, we have inserted this formula and arrived profit column, but the problem with this is, “Profit” column is not part of the Pivot Table, so any changes to the fields of the pivot table will show error values.

 For example, we are filtering the first 3 months.

 Look at the Profit column only for the first three columns showing the values for other cells it is still showing zero values, so to avoid all these, we create a new virtual column through “Calculated Field.”

 Using the same formula, we will create a new column.